Top Gear challenges: Buy a pre-1982 car and modify it for a rally in Mallorca for less than £3,000

 The three were told to go to a car auction and buy any car for less than £3,000 that was built before 1982.
 Clarkson came close to buying a Ford Cortina, but bought a 1969 Austin-Healey Sprite convertible.
 He accidentally used some of his own money to buy it, as he bought it for £3,600.
 Hammond "went ugly early" and bought the first lot, a 1953 £1000 Lanchester LJ 200.
 May was set to buy a Bristol, which went over his budget in bidding, and because there was only one car after the Bristol he was forced to buy the last car of the auction—a £1500 1977 blue Citroën Ami 8 Estate.
 They were then told to go to Mallorca for a rally, with two challenges spread over two days.
 They were introduced to their co-drivers by the producers.
-Clarkson was given the head of Balaeric Rallying Club, who spoke no English.
+Clarkson was given the head of Balearic Rallying Club, who spoke no English.
 Hammond was assigned Brian Wheeler, a sarcastic dwarf mechanic.
 May was given glamour model and Page 3 girl Madison Welch.